-Answer: It is not possible to use the OSD controls to adjust the Custom Picture Mode settings.
+Answer: On some display models it is not possible to use the OSD controls to adjust the Custom Picture Mode settings.
 Use MultiProfiler to make any adjustments.

 Question: When I create a Custom Print Emulation Picture Mode, what is the ICC/ColorSync profile that is created and registered with the Color Management System?